History of American newspapers: Henry Raymond and the New York Times

-Postwar trends
+Late 19th century

 Newspapers continued to play a major political role.
 In rural areas, the weekly newspaper published in the county seat played a major role.
 In the larger cities, different factions of the party have their own papers.
-During the Reconstruction era (1865-1877), leading editors increasingly turned against corruption represented by President Grant and his Republican Party.
+During the Reconstruction era (1865–1877), leading editors increasingly turned against corruption represented by President Grant and his Republican Party.
 They strongly supported the third-party Liberal Republican movement of 1872, which nominated Horace Greeley for president.
 The Democratic Party endorsed Greeley officially, but many Democrats could not accept the idea of voting for the man who had been their fiercest enemy for decades; he lost in a landslide.
 Most of the 430 Republican newspapers in the Reconstruction South were edited by scalawags (Southern born white men) – only 20 percent were edited by carpetbaggers (recent arrivals from the North who formed the opposing faction in the Republican Party.
 White businessmen generally boycotted Republican papers, which survived through government patronage.)Richard H. Abbott, For Free Press and Equal Rights: Republican Newspapers in the Reconstruction South (2004).

 Newspapers were a major growth industry in the late nineteenth century.
 The number of daily papers grew from 971 to 2226, 1880 to 1900.
 Weekly newspapers were published in smaller towns, especially county seats, or for German, Swedish and other immigrant subscribers.
 They grew from 9,000 to 14,000, and by 1900 the United States published more than half of the newspapers in the world, with two copies per capita.
 Out on the frontier, the first need for a boom town was a newspaper.
 The new states of North and South Dakota by 1900 had 25 daily papers, and 315 weeklies.
 Oklahoma was still not a state, but it could boast of nine dailies and nearly a hundred weeklies.
 In the largest cities the newspapers competed fiercely, using newsboys to hawk copies and carriers to serve subscribers.
 Financially, the major papers depended on advertising, which paid in proportion to the circulation base.
 By the 1890s in New York City, especially during the Spanish–American War, circulations reached 1 million a day for Pulitzer's World and Hearst's Journal.
 While smaller papers relied on loyal Republican or Democratic readers who appreciated the intense partisanship of the editorials, the big-city papers realized they would lose half their potential audience by excessive partisanship, so they took a more ambiguous position, except at election time.